smartdeveloping/docker-bitcoind-builder/README.md

 docker-bitcoind-builder
 =======================

-Docker container to automatically build and output the bitcoind binary.
+Docker container to automatically build and output the bitcoin binaries.

-Currently this container builds the binary using Debian.
+Currently this container builds the binary using Ubuntu Trusty.

-If you found this Docker container useful, please consider donating:
+If you found this Docker container useful, please consider donating to original author:
 ```
 17cufN5rCpbjRAns3knJD6qu4wdZybBFaJ
 ```